I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The Cider House Rules (1999)

-While this film isn’t included in the current Marvel Cinematic Universe, this is the film that kicked off the Marvel renaissance that we are experiencing today.
+While this film isn’t included in the current Marvel Cinematic Universe, this is the film that kicked off the Marvel renaissance that followed.
 For that, we superhero fans can all be thankful, but that’s not why this movie is on the list.
 Summer releases, at least in 2002, often got a fall DVD release.
-So, this film was added to my family’s DVD collection in November when it was given as a gift to my brother for his birthday.
-Watching it over Thanksgiving break cemented it as a Thanksgiving movie for me.
+So November has become an appropriate time to watch this film.

 The Village Trailer